 For More Information or to File a Complaint: Visit www.atg.wa.gov/pregnancy-accommodations or contact the Attorney General’s Office toll-free at 1-833-389-2427.

-New Rights: Many people across Washington State will gain new rights to paid sick leave in 2018.
-Because voters approved Initiative 1433 in November 2016, many workers will earn at least one hour of paid sick and safe leave for every 40 hours they work – or about 6.5 days per year for a typical full-time employee.
+New Rights: Many people across Washington State gained new rights to paid sick leave in 2018.
+Because voters approved Initiative 1433 in November 2016, many workers earn at least one hour of paid sick and safe leave for every 40 hours they work – or about 6.5 days per year for a typical full-time employee.
 There is no annual limit on the amount of leave someone can accrue or use in a year, but employers are not required to carry forward more than 40 hours of unused sick leave from year to year.

 Sick leave may be used for dealing with illnesses, injuries, or medical appointments of workers or their family members – including children, spouses, parents, parents-in-law, siblings, grandparents, or grandchildren.
 Leave is available for health, legal, or safety concerns related to domestic violence, sexual assault, or stalking, and also when a child’s daycare or school is closed due to a public health emergency (but not for snow days).
 Employers or collective bargaining agreements may allow use of the leave for other purposes as well, including as vacation or paid time off (PTO).
 Employers may establish reasonable notice procedures and ask for documentation after someone is out for more than three consecutive days, but they may not deny someone use of their leave or penalize someone for using sick leave for authorized purposes, including for unforeseeable emergencies.